awsdocs/amazon-eks-user-guide/doc_source/adot-manage.md

    The `status` field value will be `CREATING` until complete\.

-1. Verify that ADOT is installed and running with the command:
+1. Verify that ADOT is installed and running using the command:

    ```
    aws eks describe-addon --addon-name adot --cluster-name your-cluster